Watzmann/TGSClient/README.md

+# TGSClient
-TGSClient: a HTML5 client for TigerGammon
+## HTML5 client for TigerGammon

-TigerGammon is a site for online Backgammon play.
+TigerGammon is a free online Backgammon server.
 You play against humans or bots.
-This repository contains client code to play backgammon on that server.

-Permission to copy or use is limited for now.
-Please see LICENSE for information.
+The simplest way to connect is using telnet:

+    telnet ti-ga.com 4321

+If you prefer a graphical user interface, you'll pick from a bunch of available rich clients which satisfy the TigerGammon API.
+Of course you are here to see the HTML5 client, but if you are interested look at this [list of rich clients](http://tigergammon.com/en/online-backgammon/?open=client/download), compatible to TigerGammon.

+This repository contains the code for an HTML5 client.
+The setup for your own client is described in the wiki.

-See a prototype installation on http://tigergammon.eu/client.
+See a prototype installation of this client on [TigerGammon](http://tigergammon.eu/client/).

-See SETUP to get instruction how to set up your own client development environment.
+## License
+Copyright (c) 2013-2014 Andreas Hausmann.
+See LICENSE.md for information.